The Xometry app works best with JavaScript enabled!

 Titanium anodized bolts.
 Image Credit: Shutterstock.com/TSUKASA HASEGAWA

 Anodizing is the deliberate oxidation of the surface of metals by electrochemical means, during which the component oxidized is the anode in the circuit.
-Anodizing is only applied commercially to metals, such as: aluminum, titanium, zinc, magnesium, niobium, zirconium, and hafnium, whose oxide films offer protection from progressive corrosion.
+Anodizing is most commonly applied to aluminum, and processes also exist for titanium, magnesium, zinc, niobium, zirconium, hafnium, and others.
 These metals form tough and well-integrated oxide films that exclude or slow further corrosion by acting as an ion barrier membrane.

-Titanium anodizing is the oxidation of titanium to alter the surface properties of produced parts, including improved wear properties and enhanced cosmetic appearance.
-This article will further discuss titanium anodizing, its purpose, uses, how it works, limitations, benefits, and important properties.
+Titanium anodizing is the controlled oxidation of titanium to alter its surface properties, improving wear resistance and cosmetic appearance.
+This article will discuss titanium anodizing, its purpose, uses, operation, benefits, limitations, and key properties.

 Titanium anodizing is the deliberate electrolytic oxidation of the surface of titanium (or titanium alloy) components to produce surface properties suited to the application for which the part is being made.
-The electrolytic chemistries differ between aluminum and titanium anodizing, and also between titanium anodizing types 1, 2, and 3.
+The electrolytic chemistries differ between aluminum and titanium anodizing and also among titanium anodizing types I, II, and III.

-Titanium is used most effectively where the combination of toughness, fatigue resistance, and lightweight is necessary—and in particular applications where enhanced corrosion resistance and/or high-temperature performance are of significant benefit.
-The anodizing of titanium parts can render them virtually chemically inert, and add color without dyes.
-Anodized titanium is widely used in commercial and military jet engine applications, rocket engines, airframe components, and to a limited degree in aircraft skin parts—in particular around jet engine inlets and the leading edges of wings where abrasion resistance is vital.
 Titanium has a very low susceptibility to chloride ion (salt) induced corrosion and lends this characteristic to a range of alloys.
 These are increasingly being used in high-value and high-performance boat, ship, and fishing components to provide high strength, low weight, and (particularly) low corrosion performance compared to even the most effective “marine” stainless steels.
-These applications include: oilfield and subsea components, dive equipment, fishing gear, pumps, and valve parts.
-Anodized titanium is a material of choice for the widest range of surgical and dental implant parts, combining high strength with low weight, and very low biologically induced corrosion.
+These applications include oilfield and subsea components, dive equipment, fishing gear, pumps, and valve parts.
+Anodized titanium is a material of choice for the widest range of surgical and dental implant parts, combining high strength with low weight and very low biologically induced corrosion.

 Anodized titanium bolts